nats-io/nats-architecture-and-design/adr/ADR-59.md

   across different sources.
 - A sourced stream **can** also have its own `subjects` and accept direct publishes, combining sourced and directly-published messages in a single stream.
+- The sourced stream's retention policy and limits (max messages, max bytes, max age) are independent of the upstream streams and can differ from the origins.
 - Multiple sources can reference the same upstream stream if they have different filters or transforms (see [Duplicate Detection](#duplicate-detection)).